testcontainers/testcontainers-site/content/_index.md

 sections:
   - partial: hero-banner
     title: Unit tests with real dependencies
-    description: Testcontainers is an opensource framework for providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
+    description: Testcontainers is an open source framework for providing throwaway, lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container.
   - partial: code-examples
     small_title: How it works
     title: Test dependencies as code
     description: |
       No more need for mocks or complicated environment configurations.
-Define your test dependencies as containers that will be created when your tests are run and then deleted.
+Define your test dependencies as code, then simply run your tests and containers will be created and then deleted.

       With support for many languages and testing frameworks, all you need is Docker.
     examples: